 But what should you serve for dessert?

 How about a traditional Southern dessert like Southern Banana Pudding or my famous Fudge Pie, Cream Cheese Pound Cake, or Peach Cobbler.
-Any of these will help you round out the best Southern meal with your green beans!
+Any of these will help you round out the best Southern meal!

 Join Southern Food and Fun Community group